 Are developers good project managers?

-The project manager is the first line of defense to make sure your project is successful.
-At Unidev, we assign a Customer Delivery Director to every project we have; typically, this role is filled by a dedicated project manager.
+The project manager is the first line of defense to ensure your project is successful.
+At Unidev, we assign a Customer Delivery Director to every project; typically, this role is filled by a dedicated project manager.
 We know that communication is key to a successful project, and the project manager helps ensure clear communication throughout the project phases.

-Find out more about our project management phases, and then contact us to see how we can help your project.
+Find out more about our project management by contacting us to see how we can help your project.